Minden (minor league baseball)

 The Minden team was a minor league baseball team based in Minden, Nebraska.
 In 1903, the "Minden" team played as charter members of the five-team independent Central Nebraska League in the league's only season of play.
-Minden was without a formal nickname, common in the era and placed fifth in the Central Nebraska League final standings.
+Minden was without a formal nickname, common in the era.
+The Minden team placed fifth in the Central Nebraska League final standings.

-Minden hosted 1903 minor league home games at the Minden Grounds.
+Minden hosted its 1903 minor league home games at the Minden Grounds.

 History

 In the 1903 season, Minden, became charter members of the short–lived five-team Central Nebraska League, which played as an Independent level league.
 The Central Nebraska League played as a five–team league during their one season of minor league play.

 The five members of the 1903 Central Nebraska League included Minden, who were joined by the Nebraska-based teams of Giltner, Holdrege Silver Aces, McCook and the Red Cloud Indians in league play.
 The 1903 "Minden" team was without a formal nickname, as was common in the era.

 Minden started the 1903 season with a 0–4 record in standings published on June 17, 1903.
 Beginning the season, the league called itself the Southwestern Nebraska Baseball League in the published standings.

 On June 15, 1903, Minden lost a home game to McCook by a score of 5–0.
 Sam Leatherby pitched for Minden in the loss.
 White was the Minden catcher.
 The game was played in 1:15.

 McCook again defeated Minden on June 16, 1903, in a game at Minden.
 Ollie Ahlin pitched for Minden in a 6–4 loss, with 8 strikeouts.
 White was the Minden catcher.

 Minden improved to an overall record of 3–4 in the league standings published on June 26, 1903.

 On July 1, 1903, Giltner defeated Minden 6–0.
 On July 2, 1903, Giltner again defeated Minden by a score of 7–3.

 In Central Nebraska League standings published on July 3, 1903, Minden had a 3–7 record and were in fourth place in the five–team league.
 Minden had a 3–11 record in the July 10, 1903 standings, remaining in fourth place.